roofmonkey/glusterfs-hadoop-examples/README.md

 glusterfs-hadoop-examples
 =========================

-A set of mapreduce workfloads specific to glusterfs
+A set of mapreduce workfloads that support advanced configurations such as multiple-namespaced filesystems.